-Craft is another great place for breakfast.
+Craft is one of the best restaurants in Aruba for breakfast.
 I had a wonderful waffle here, the Nutty Monkey, with bananas, salted caramel, whipped cream and touch of cinnamon, costing $7.
 For a healthy option, they do some great fruit and oat bowls, including a couple of vegan options which sounded very good.

 This is also the place to come for a good coffee, reputedly the best on the island (from $2.25).

 It’s a popular hangout in the evenings as well, with an impressive range of liquors, cocktails and craft beers.

 J.E.
 Irausquin Boulevard 87, Palm Beach (Open daily, 8am to 8pm)